Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

 Now head over to the dashboard [https://app.fleek.xyz](https://app.fleek.xyz/), and ensure you are on the right project (open the drop-down menu on the top left of the homepage and select the current project).

 Congratulations!
-You should find your newly created site on your dashboard.
+You should find your newly-created site on your dashboard.